 So are the majority of succulents cold hardy and what is the lowest temperature most succulents will cope with?

-This doesn’t apply to all succulents, and there are succulents (sempervivums and some sedums) that will survive pretty harsh frosts.
-The great majority of succulents are better off being sheltered indoors or in a greenhouse if the winter in your climate is frosty.
+This doesn’t apply to all succulents, and there are succulents (Sempervivum, Agave, some Sedum species and Orostachys) that will survive pretty harsh frosts.
+The great majority of succulents are better off being sheltered indoors or in a greenhouse if the weather gets frosty.

 In mild climates like ours, succulents can pretty much stay outdoors year-round.
 In slightly colder climates where frosts to about -2C (28.4F) are quite frequent through winter and the odd blanket of snow falls (but doesn’t settle for long), succulents can still survive outdoors with the help of a frost cloth.
 This is a very light, white cloth that can be placed on garden succulents or large pots too heavy to be moved every time frost is forecast.

 In cold climates, there are only a few succulents that will be able to survive the onslaught of winter.
-These are sempervivums and some sedums.
-While there are sedums that will freeze (usually the chunkier types like Sedum Clavatum) the smaller leaved varieties should withstand the frost.
+These are Agave, Sempervivum, some Sedum species and Orostachys.
+While there are sedum that will freeze (usually the chunkier types like Sedum Clavatum) the smaller leaved varieties should withstand frost.